 Practicing safe sex is essential, because HIV and other sexually transmitted diseases are even more of a problem in many international settings, Dr. Ngaruiya says.

 Regarding the mosquito-borne Zika virus, a few cases of transmission through insect bites have been reported in the United States.
-The majority of those who have contracted the disease in the United States have been health care providers or someone who has been in intimate contact with an infected person’s body fluids, vaginal fluids, blood or semen, Dr. Ngaruiya says.
+The majority of those who have contracted the disease in the United States have been health care providers or someone who has been in intimate contact with an infected person’s body fluids, Dr. Ngaruiya says.

 What if I’ve been exposed to the Zika or Ebola virus?